Healthy Homes Assessment Ngauranga

 Home Assessments Ngauranga for Rental Properties

-• Is the ceiling insulation in require of topping up? need topping up or replacing?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

-• Can the unit heat up sufficient capacity?
+• Is the heater equipped with sufficient capacity?

 • Does the house have adequate ventilation?
 This includes extractor fans?